DebugAgrawal/demo-project/README.md

-# github-pages-demo
+# github-pages
-Demo to host website using GitHub Pages for GESCOE students
+Demo Project for session on hosting website using GitHub Pages for GESCOE students